daviddwlee84/LeetCode/README.md

   * (Add Pattern 0~4 in brackets)
   * TODO: Most of the categories need to be updated.
 (The date before 2018/9/22)
   * TODO: Mark "Good for Beginner" or "Good for Intermediate" etc.
+  * TODO: Tags for search (special mark in file or filename)

 |Number | Difficulty | Problem | Date | Category | Method-TimeComplexity | Remark | TODO |
 |-------------:|-------------|-------------|-------------|-------------|-------------|-------------|------|